 Project Funding for Cultural Goods and Collections from Colonial Contexts

-The Foundation’s activities are therefore focused on the following funding objectives:
+Like the “Framework Principles”, the Foundation’s activities are thus oriented to the following funding objectives:

-- systematically and sustainably reviewing the provenance of cultural assets from colonial contexts in public museums and collections, including libraries and archives, in Germany;
+- systematically and sustainably reviewing the provenance of cultural goods from colonial contexts in public museums and collections, including libraries and archives, in Germany;

-- researching and addressing fundamental general questions regarding cultural assets from colonial contexts in public museums and collections, including libraries and archives, in Germany (basic research);
+- researching and addressing fundamental general questions regarding cultural goods from colonial contexts in public museums and collections, including libraries and archives, in Germany (basic research);

-- documenting the research results in order to make them publicly accessible, particularly in digital form.
+- documenting the research results, particularly in order to make them publicly accessible in digital form.

-- raise and increase awareness of the importance of provenance research relating to cultural assets from colonial contexts, especially in institutions that have no or very little experience of this subject;
+- raise and increase awareness of the importance of provenance research relating to cultural goods from colonial contexts, especially in institutions that have no or very little experience in this subject;

-- support the development of specific documentation and publication standards for cultural assets from colonial contexts;
+- support the development of specific documentation and publication standards for cultural goods from colonial contexts;

-- promote the transfer of knowledge between the institutions that collect assets and support the development and strengthening of national and international research networks that include the countries and communities of origin;
+- promote the transfer of knowledge between the institutions that collect goods and support the development and strengthening of national and international research networks that include the countries and communities of origin;

 - encourage the sharing of findings and experiences from the projects as part of education and training activities.